Vietnam People's Navy: Vietnam War

 On 19 April 1972, the Navy and Vietnam People's Air Force (VPAF) participated in the Battle of Đồng Hới off the coast of North Vietnam.
-During this battle it was believed that the U.S Navy destroyed a Soviet-made cruise missile for the first time.
+The U.S. Navy claimed to have destroyed a Soviet-made cruise missile for the first time.
 The destroyer USS Higbee was damaged after a VPAF MiG-17 dropped a 250 lb bomb, destroying a 5 in aft gun mount.

-In the years following the complete withdrawal of U.S and other allied forces, the North Vietnamese went back on the offensive.
+In the years following the complete withdrawal of U.S. and other allied forces, the North Vietnamese went back on the offensive.
 As part of the Ho Chi Minh Campaign, the Navy increased the transportation of military supplies, food and uniform to the Communist forces in the South.
 When the PAVN occupied the northern provinces of South Vietnam in 1975, captured Republic of Vietnam Navy (RVNN) vessels were pressed into service with the Navy.
 In April 1975, ex-RVNN vessels carried North Vietnamese troops to capture the Spratly Islands.
 Opening battle in the island Southwest Cay (Vietnamese: Song Tử tây) on 4 April 1975, amphibious raid by sea of the Naval Marine corps number 1 (precursor of the 126th Brigade Naval Marine corps) and three vessels of the 125 corps coordinated with the commandos of the 5th Military Region, after 30 minutes, the Navy controlled the main battle area, facilitating the capture of the other islands.
 The Navy gained control of Sand Cay island (26 April), Namyit Island (27 April), Sin Cowe Island (28 April) and Spratly Island (29 April).
 The Chinese People's Liberation Army Navy (PLAN) had captured the Paracel Islands from the South Vietnamese in January 1974.
 These islands are also claimed by Vietnam, however they have no current presence there.

 Prior to 1975, the Navy operated fewer than forty patrol boats along with the coastal junk force.
 With the collapse of South Vietnam on 30 April 1975, the Navy was expanded with ships from the defunct RVNN.
 Captured vessels included two patrol frigates, over one hundred patrol craft, and about fifty amphibious warfare ships.
 Consequently, the navy ballooned in size to become the largest Southeast Asian navy by the mid-1980s, with 1,300 out of its 1,500 vessels captured from the South Vietnamese Navy or US Navy.

-In the late 1970s the naval infantry (or marines) was formed to be stationed on the areas claimed by the Socialist Republic of Vietnam in the Spratly Islands.
-The naval infantry is equipped with PT-76 light tanks, BTR-60 personnel carriers and naval infantrymen are armed with AK-74 rifle, AKM-47 assault rifles, Makarov PM pistol (Officers), and PKM machinegun infantry weapons, and more.
+In the late 1970s a naval infantry (or marine) force was formed for service on the areas claimed by the Socialist Republic of Vietnam in the Spratly Islands.
+They are equipped with PT-76 light tanks, BTR-60 personnel carriers.
+Naval infantrymen are armed with the AK-74 rifle, AKM-47 assault rifle, Makarov PM pistol (Officers), and PKM machinegun infantry weapons, among other equipment.